 Genevieve transfers highly appreciated assets worth \$400,000 to a charitable remainder trust, specifying that \$20,000 will be paid to her each year for as long as she lives.
 When Genevieve dies, the remaining property will be distributed to us.

-By using a CRT, Genevieve reaps a number of benefits:
+By using a CRT, Genevieve not only secures a lifetime income-her gift qualifies for an immediate and substantial income tax deduction (if she itemizes) and bypasses any capital gains tax that would have been due if she had sold the assets.